 Also known as mustard algae, yellow algae is a stubborn variety that clings to the pool’s walls and in corners, often in the shady parts of the pool.

 What does mustard algae look like?
 It gives off a yellowish color but can actually be green too and can be brushed off easily, but it tends to return quickly if not treated appropriately.
 Despite a well-maintained pool, yellow mustard algae can still make an appearance.

 The toughest of all algae types to eradicate is black algae in the pool.
 What does black algae look like?
-It appears as small black or blue-green spots, usually the size of a dime, on the pool’s surfaces.
+It appears as small black or blue-green spots on the pool’s surfaces, usually the size of a dime.

-What makes it particularly stubborn is its root-like structure that penetrates the pool’s surfaces and the protective outer layer that shields it from sanitizing chemicals.
+Its root-like structure that penetrates the pool’s surfaces and the protective outer layer that shields it from sanitizing chemicals makes it particularly stubborn.
 Although not as common as the other types, black algae require rigorous efforts to eliminate.